alichtman/gardening-starter-pack/README.md

 1. Hide/unhide files/directories.
 2. Escalate priveleges to root.
-3. Listen for magic packets to spawn reverse shell.
+3. Listen for magic packets (will not be stopped by local firewall) to spawn reverse shell.
 4. Hide rootkit.
 5. Block uninstallation of rootkit.
 6. Reboot persistence.

+NOTE: Reverse shell is currently broken.
+I need to read / understand more about kernel-threads in order to implement that part of the rootkit.
+The magic packet listener is fully functional.

 ### Tested Kernels